The formal attorney discipline hearing against Indiana Attorney General Curtis Hill will likely be held in late October.

 Selby also said the hearing’s location will be dependent upon logistical issues, particularly witness sequestration.
 Other considerations include security and whether a location is available for the five consecutive days the hearing is expected to last.

-The pre-hearing conference was procedural, and no new information about the disciplinary case came out.
-The former justice was treated as a presiding judge, with parties rising when she walked in and out and referring to her as “the court.”
+Wednesday’s pre-hearing conference was procedural, and no new information about the disciplinary case came out.
+The former justice was treated as a presiding judge, with all parties rising when she walked in and out of the room and referring to her as “the court.”

 In disciplinary hearings, the hearing officer or panel acts as the trial court, handling matters such as pre-trial discovery and issuing findings of fact and conclusions of law, which are submitted to the Supreme Court.
 As a justice, Selby would have been involved in disciplining attorneys during her time on the high court bench.

-Another of Hill’s attorneys, Donald Lundberg, the former head of the disciplinary commission, attended the conference by phone.
-His third attorney, Jennifer Lukemeyer, a name partner at Voyles’ firm, did not attend, nor did Hill.
+Another of Hill’s attorneys, Donald Lundberg, the former head of the Disciplinary Commission, attended the conference by phone.
+His third attorney, Jennifer Lukemeyer, a name partner at Voyles’ firm, did not attend, nor did Hill himself.

 In addition to Pruden, the commission is being represented by staff attorney Angie Ordway.